alugowski/matrepr/README.md

 See [matrepr/adapters](matrepr/adapters) for details.

-You may use `matspy.register` to register a Driver for your own matrix class.
+You may use `matspy.register_driver` to register a Driver for your own matrix class.